Meet2197/Metabolites-Visualisation/README.md

 ![diagram Lipid Metabolism](https://github.com/Meet2197/Metabolites-Visualisation/assets/125220294/55a57765-c536-4852-96fb-a76e04d3d7ec)

-# 3. Developing mechanistic computational models to simulate and quantify MAFLD-specific and drug-induced alterations of VLDL production and secretion
+# 3.  mechanistic computational models:
 ___________________________________________________________________________________________________________________________________________________________________________________________________________________________
-Metabolites mechanic model is Part of the analysis of Lipidemia-associated disease MASLD.
+Developing model to simulate and quantify MAFLD-specific and drug-induced alterations of VLDL production and secretion Metabolites mechanic model is Part of the analysis of Lipidemia-associated disease MASLD.

 # 4 Data :